 Protecting Bees, Building Habitat, and Strengthening Communities Together

 However, bees are in peril.
 According to the Center for Biological Diversity, more than half of North America’s 4,000 native bee species are in decline, with 1 in 4 species at risk of extinction.
+This is due to a range of factors including habitat loss, pesticide use, climate change, and pests and disease.

 Species Are at Risk of Extinction